Zero Carbon Building Pilot Program

 Vancouver, British Columbia

-Perkins+Will is in the early stages of design for an estimated 340,000 square foot mixed-use high performance development in Vancouver that aims to set a new environmental standard for the city.
+Perkins+Will is in the early stages of design for a mixed-use high performance development in Vancouver that aims to set a new environmental standard for the city.
 The project seeks to be a deeply sustainable development integrating energy, water, health and wellness, and social sustainability.
 With an initial energy target of 40 kWH/m2/yr, the project endeavors to comply with the City of Vancouver’s new Zero Emissions Building Plan, pursue Passive House certification, and sets ambitious goals for potable water use reduction and rainwater reuse.

 Health Sciences Center (HSC),

 This 30,000 ft2 addition to our existing Laboratory building will provide a state of the art facility to better serve our healthcare sciences students.
 Following similar guiding principles as our previous Center of Excellence, and most recent Trades Training Complex, this building will be certified LEED Platinum and will also include Solar Arrays as well as utilizing heat from the neighboring waste water treatment plant for its primary energy needs.
 Other features (typical of OC’s construction standard) will include: